-- 4.6 The Staff at Jasmine Grove are responsible for: - Supporting and delivering a curriculum which promotes the prevention of and protection from pupil abuse or harm. - Providing safe stimulating care through positive professional relationships promoting the prevention of and protection from pupil abuse and harm. - Supporting the school in providing an atmosphere and ethos in which children feel secure and are encouraged to talk and be listened to - Listening to any pupil who approaches them wishing to share worries and concerns and to act in their best interests - Staff should be prepared to identify children who may benefit from early help, this means providing support as soon as a problem emerges - Staff should be confident of the processing conditions under relevant data protection legislation, including information which is sensitive and personal, and information that should be treated as special category data. - Staff should be able to support other professionals in an early help assessment and interventions
+- 4.6 The Staff at Jasmine Hall are responsible for: - Supporting and delivering a curriculum which promotes the prevention of and protection from child abuse or harm. - Providing safe stimulating education through positive professional relationships promoting the prevention of and protection from child abuse and harm. - Supporting the home and school in providing an atmosphere and ethos in which pupils feel secure and are encouraged to talk and be listened to - Listening to any child who approaches them wishing to share worries and concerns and to act in their best interests - Staff should be prepared to identify children who may benefit from early help, this means providing support as soon as a problem emerges - Staff should be confident of the processing conditions under relevant data protection legislation, including information which is sensitive and personal, and information that should be treated as special category data. - Staff should be able to support other professionals in an early help assessment and interventions - Being supportive of children and young people, while helping them understand that they cannot guarantee absolute confidentiality - Being alert to any signs of abuse or harm in the children and young people they have contact with

-- Being supportive of children and young people, while helping them understand that they cannot guarantee absolute confidentiality - Being alert to any signs of abuse or harm in the children and young people they have contact with - Immediately reporting any nagging doubts both orally and in writing (see Appendix 1a, Nagging Doubt) to any of the DSLs or their deputies.
-Nagging Doubts will also be logged on SLEUTH - Serious concerns should immediately be reported both orally and in writing to the DSL Anna Hulme or, in their absence, the deputy DSL {Martin Mallott/Dan Pallett} or direct to Derbyshire Starting Point 01629 535353 (see Appendix 1b, Serious Concerns) - Understanding that individual staff with concerns may refer to the local children's services directly - Taking part in safeguarding training provided by Jasmine Grove on pupil protection and specific safeguarding issues identified in Keeping Children Safe In Education Sept 2025.
+- Immediately reporting any nagging doubts both orally and in writing (see Appendix 1a, Nagging Doubt) to any of the DSL's or their deputies.
+Nagging Doubts will also be logged on SLEUTH - Serious concerns should immediately be reported both orally and in writing to the DSL Nathan Slater or in their absence the deputy DSL Dave Torrance, Ashton Gardner or direct to Derby and Derbyshire Safeguarding Children Partnership 01332 642351 (see Appendix 1b, Serious Concerns) - Understanding that individual staff with concerns may refer to the local children's services directly - Taking part in safeguarding training provided by Jasmine Hall on child protection and specific safeguarding issues identified in Keeping Children Safe In Education Sept 2025.
 In particular staff knowledge of filtering and monitoring systems that the school use. - Understanding and practising the home and school's safeguarding procedures - Having an awareness of safeguarding issues- some of which are listed below.
-Staff should be aware that behaviours linked to the likes of drug taking, alcohol abuse, truanting and sexting put children in danger - Being aware that safeguarding issues can manifest themselves via child-on-child abuse.
-This is most likely to include, but not limited to: bullying (including cyber bullying), gender-based violence/sexual assaults and sexting.
-Staff should be clear as to the school's policy and procedures with regards to child-on-child abuse - 4.7 Expert and professional organisations are best placed to provide up-to-date guidance and practical support on specific safeguarding issues.
+Staff should be aware that behaviours linked to the likes of drug taking, alcohol abuse, truanting and sexting put children in danger - Being aware that safeguarding issues can manifest themselves via child on child abuse.
+This is most likely to include, but not limited to: bullying (including cyber bullying), gender based violence/sexual assaults and sexting.
+Staff should be clear as to the home and school's policy and procedures with regards to child on child abuse - 4.7 Expert and professional organisations are best placed to provide up-to-date guidance and practical support on specific safeguarding issues.
 For example, information for schools can be found on the TES, MindEd and the NSPCC websites.
-School and care staff can access government guidance as required on the issues; these can be referred to on P12 and Annex A of Keeping Children Safe in Education Sept 2025.
+School staff can access government guidance as required on the issues; these can be referred to on P12 and Annex A of Keeping Children Safe in Education Sept 2025.

-Further safeguarding information and guidance for staff please refer to Worried About a Pupil? (ddscp.org.uk) or Part One in Keeping Children Safe in Education Sept 2025
+Further safeguarding information and guidance for staff please refer to www.derby.gov.uk/health-and-social-care/safeguarding-children/ or Part One in Keeping Children Safe in Education Sept 2025